My favourite software and hardware tools

 - Freeplane [FREE] – no nonsense mind mapper (I prefer it to its predecessor, FreeMind).
 One cool feature (in conjunction with CT) is that if you import a CT outline that contains internal links to CT topics (documents), Freeplane will preserve those links, so you can launch those links from Freeplane and it will open CT and bring up the given topic.

-- SmartDraw – I use it to prepare graphics for presentational purposes (e.g. as figures in publications).
-It’s too convoluted to use as a tool for real-time thinking (even though it’s got a template for every imaginable activity from flow charts to Gantt charts), however it does a reasonable job of turning existing content into visuals for wider consumption.
+- SmartDraw CI (Enterprise Edition) – I use it to prepare graphics for presentational purposes (e.g. as figures in publications).
+It’s too convoluted to use as a tool for real-time thinking (even though it’s got a template for every imaginable activity from flow charts to Gantt charts); however, it does a reasonable job of turning existing content into visuals for wider consumption.

 - Outline 4D (StoryView) – is my main drafting and reverse outlining tool.

-- Dragon NaturallySpeaking Premium 12 – for actual writing by dictating (occasionally).
-DNS 12 now can also be used with CT and Outline 4D, via Dragon’s Dictation Box.
+- Dragon NaturallySpeaking Professional Individual – for actual writing by dictating (occasionally).

 - Apple Wireless Keyboard – for typing.
 I have a PC and I have tried all kinds of ergonomic keyboards and nothing comes close to the Apple Wireless Keyboard.
 The amazing thing about it is that it is so small, yet the actual keyboard area is wider than any of my much bigger keyboards for the PC.